pluralsight/guides/in-review/front-end-javascript/testing-user-interfaces-with-browser-automation/article.md

     ["0", "0", false]];
 ```

-Finally, we add a test stage:
+Finally, we add a test stage which will run through our array of tests and check each one:

 ```javascript
 module.exports = {